An intricate quantum statistical effect and the foundation of quantum mechanics: Introduction

-The first one was coined by Sakurai.
-Quantum dynamics means QM without measurements.
-He pointed out that this is where all the spectacular successes of QM lie.
-Underlying Quantum Dynamics is of course relativistic quantum field theory.
-Quantum dynamics is taken as an approximation of relativistic quantum field theory valid in its region and not as a fundamentally separate world view.
-As for the second definition the meaning of macroscopia is obvious as indicated in the above right box.
+The first definition was coined by Sakurai~\cite{sakurai2014modern}.
+Quantum dynamics means quantum mechanics (QM) without measurements.
+Meant are the von Neumann projection operators, i.e. the jumps.
+Decoherence~\cite{joos2013decoherence} is part of quantum dynamics.
+Sakurai made the point that all the spectacular achievements of QM actually lie in the domain of quantum dynamics.
+Underlying quantum dynamics is, of course, relativistic quantum field theory.
+For the considered questions they are identical.
+The second definition is almost trivial.
+It is given in the above right box.

 Both world views differ in a central way.
-In quantum dynamics \emph{many coexisting paths} can coexist while in macrosopia there is \emph{a unique path way}.
-This unique path way is not always specified.
-Sometimes terms like partition functions parametrize ignorance, but on a fundamental level there is always one true configuration.
-This is different in quantum dynamics where coexisting distinct paths can exist.
-What is meant with distinct?
-Here we want to stay simple and shy away from topological terms.
-Paths going though the upper and the lower gap of a two slit experiment are taken as distinct.
-This specification will not be lost by going from a Feynman path description to some more integrated coarse grained macroscopic path way.
-We understand that this transition~\cite{wharton2015towards} is not simple but we are convinced there is no fundamental problem.
+In macroscopic dynamics there is \emph{a unique path way}.
+Ensembles are often specified in a limited way.
+But it just reflects ignorance.
+On a fundamental level there is at each point in time one true configuration.

+This is of course different in quantum dynamics.
+Here many {\em distinct path ways} can coexist.
+What is meant with {\em distinct}?
+Topologically Feynman paths are distinct if they belong to different homotopy classes.
+Paths going though the upper and the lower gap of a two slit experiment are distinct.
+Essentially it is assumed that Feynman paths in a homotopy class can be integrated out to an effective ,,real'' path way.
+For a more careful consideration how real paths arise I refer to~\cite{wharton2015towards}.

-So the conclusion is hard: \emph{Both world views are incompatible}!
+The hard conclusion is: \emph{Both world views are incompatible}!
 It was recognized early on~\cite{einstein1935can,bohr1935can}.
-Historically the basic premise seems to have been that something was missing in the young QM and that one had somehow to repair it.
+Historically the basic premise seems to have been that something was missing in the young QM and that one had somehow to repair it by a suitable amendment.
 An example of such an attempt is de Broglie - Bohm guiding field theory~\cite{de1927mecanique,bohm1952suggested,durr2009bohmian}.
-Almost a century has passed and a lot of serious work was done~\cite{feynman1948space,Kiefer2008siegen,wheeler2014quantum,e21050447,Hooft:2016Cellular,friebe2014philosophie,mermin1998quantum,bopp1966elementarvorgaenge,sussmann1952spontane,zeh2001physical,zurek2003decoherence} and also quite a number of physicist are now strongly convinced of various personally favored interpretations.
+Almost a century has passed and a lot of serious work was done investigating all aspects~\cite{feynman1948space,Kiefer2008siegen,wheeler2014quantum,e21050447,Hooft:2016Cellular,mermin1998quantum,bopp1966elementarvorgaenge,sussmann1952spontane,Davidson2017,Davidson:2017ilu,zeh2001physical,zurek2003decoherence,hossenfelder2019rethinking}.
+There are various proposed interpretations to solve the problem or at least make the "incompatibility" acceptable.
+However, it is fair to say that this was not fully successful.
+No interpretation is generally accepted.